MicrosoftDocs/memdocs/memdocs/intune/fundamentals/microsoft-intune-admin-center-devices.md

 > [!IMPORTANT]
 > This feature is in public preview.
 For more information, see [Public preview in Microsoft Intune](../fundamentals/public-preview.md).

-Enroll devices, manage profiles and policies, and access montioring and reports all in one place in the new and improved Devices workload in Microsoft Intune.
-From the admin center, you can:
+Enroll devices, manage profiles and policies, and access monitoring and reports all in one place in the **Devices** area in Microsoft Intune.
+From the **Devices** area, you can:

 * Get at-a-glance actionable information and key metrics about your devices.
 * Access workloads for device onboarding, management, and monitoring.